j4321/tkFileBrowser/README.rst

 ---------

 - tkFileBrowser 1.1.3
-    * Corrected bug: grey/white color alternance not respected after sorting
+    * Correct bug: grey/white color alternance not respected after sorting
-    * Added __main__.py with an example
+    * Add __main__.py with an example
+    * Add recent files shortcut
+    * Make the text of the validate and cancel buttons customizable

 - tkFileBrowser 1.1.2
-    * Added tooltips to display the full path of the shortcut if the mouse stays long enough over it.
+    * Add tooltips to display the full path of the shortcut if the mouse stays long enough over it.
-    * Corrected bug: style of browser treeview applied to parent
+    * Correct bug: style of browser treeview applied to parent

 - tkFileBrowser 1.1.1
-    * Corrected bug: key browsing did not work with capital letters
+    * Correct bug: key browsing did not work with capital letters
-    * Added specific icons for symlinks
+    * Add specific icons for symlinks
-    * Added handling of symlinks, the real path is returned instead of the link path
+    * Add handling of symlinks, the real path is returned instead of the link path

 - tkFileBrowser 1.1.0
-    * Corrected bug concerning the initialfile argument
+    * Correct bug concerning the initialfile argument
-    * Added column sorting (by name, size, modification date)
+    * Add column sorting (by name, size, modification date)

 - tkFileBrowser 1.0.1
     * Set default filebrowser parent to None as for the usual filedialogs